 Teignbridge District Council was one of the first districts in the country to sign up to the Carbon Management Programme with the Carbon Trust.
 This resulted in a detailed analysis of our carbon footprint and the development of a 5 year implementation plan to reduce the amount of carbon produced as a result of the Council's activities by 12.5%.
 The plan was adopted in 2007 and completed in March 2012.
 A new plan for the period 2012 to 2017 was produced and approved by the Carbon Trust.
-This new plan committed Teignbridge to further reduce our CO2 emissions by 20% by 2017, and we have met this goal.
+This new plan committed Teignbridge to further reduce our CO_2 emissions by 20% by 2017, and we have met this goal.

 The carbon reduction projects continue to provide the anticipated savings.
 The photovoltaic installations at Dawlish and Newton Abbot Leisure centres and at Forde House have proved very successful.
-The new small business units built at Estuary Court in Teignmouth also feature PV panels, providing reduced bills for tenants and keeping our carbon output low.